maxmcd/blog/content/posts/lets-make-a-nix-guix.md

   },
 ```

 We don't include this section when we hash the file, but we make sure to add it after we're done building.
 This allows future runs to find the corresponding build output when looking for the contents of this derivation.
+If we included the output in the has it would be impossible to compute and check for the derivation without building the entire thing.

 To review: